Spring AI Playground¶

-Spring AI Playground is a cross-platform desktop app for building, testing, and exposing executable MCP tools for MCP-compatible hosts and clients.
+Spring AI Playground is a cross-platform desktop app for building, testing, validating, and executing MCP tools in a controlled local environment.

 The desktop app is the recommended default experience, but Docker and local source execution are still supported when you want a server-style deployment or a development workflow.

-Unlike many playgrounds that stop at prompt testing, this project connects AI conversations to real actions:
+Unlike many playgrounds that stop at prompt testing, this project connects AI conversations to real actions while making the tools it manages inside the app safer and easier to inspect before reuse:

 - build JavaScript tools directly in the app